Technical Advisory Group

 Brendan has a Bachelor of Business, a Master of Education (Training and Development), and a Master of Open and Distance Learning.

-Conor is Proprietor of Outlander Executive Services working with leaders as an executive coach and as an outplacement coach with those in in career transition.
+Conor is the author of “Trust – Begins and ends with self” and the proprietor of Outlander Executive Services working with leaders as an executive coach and as an outplacement coach with those in in career transition.
 He has coached and led teams all his career as an Executive GM, with a strong supply chain background.

 His previous roles have been Chief Operating Officer for Glen Cameron Storage and Distribution, GM Logistics for Coles and the Group Executive at National Foods (now Lion Dairy & Drinks) responsible for Group Safety, Procurement, Shared Services, Logistics and Planning.
 Prior to coming to Australia in 2006 his career in the UK spanned 3rd Party Logistics and Wholesale supply chain management.